matestack/matestack-ui-bootstrap/docs/api/components/spinner.md

-## `spinner(*args, &block)`
+## `bs_spinner(*args, &block)`
 ----

 Returns a bootstrap spinner containing text or content specified by a block.
 Also the spinner is customizable with the following options.

 **Optional options**

 * `:variant` - Specify a variant for the spinner.
 Variant represent bootstraps contextual classes and can have one of the following values: `:primary, :secondary, :success, :info, :warning, :info, :light, :dark` or your custom contextual class.
 The default is `:primary`

 * `:kind` - Choose one of the two available bootstrap spinners.
 Possible values are `:border, :grow`.
 The default value is `:border`

 * `:size` - Use `:sm` to make the spinner appear smaller.
 The default is `nil`.